suzaku01/mhf_displayer/README.md

+# Description
-mhf_displayer is a C# form that shows hit points of large monster on display.
+mhf_displayer is a C# form that shows various useful infomations on display.
 This project is WIP, and has some issues.
-Currently, only High Grade Edition is supported.
+Currently, only High Grade Edition and fullscreen are supported.

-Now display position is changeable.
-See `mhf_displayer.cfg`.
+## Notes
 D3D has an overlay function, if you have enough knowledge you can do similar things with that, like Lvdew.

 # Download
 Go release section and download latest version.

 # Build
-If you feel you want to build the project youeself, place `mhf_displayer.cfg` to same place where exe created after your build finish.
+If you feel you want to build the project youeself, place `mhf_displayer.cfg` to the same place where exe created.

 # Usage
 After game has started, run `mhf_displayer.exe`.
 Windows Defender may try to scan app only once at the beginning of launch.
 This is because mhf_displayer accesses game memory.

+Press `X` button to shutdown the app.
+Press `C` button to opne configuration menu.

+`mhf_displayer.cfg` file is used to store your config value.

 # Known issues
-- When you go some specific quests, it shows strange value, for a moment.
 - Cannot get True value of player attack correctly.
 - If nothing happens after starting mhf_displayer, it may be required to install .Net SDK(x86).
 https://dotnet.microsoft.com/en-us/download/dotnet/6.0